Stock trading is muted as investors wait for Fed statement

 The Fed’s statement comes a day after the head of the European Central Bank said it was ready to cut interest rates and provide additional economic stimulus if necessary.

-REVENUE CLOUDS: Adobe rose 3.8% after the software maker’s cloud computing gains helped the company report earnings that easily beat analysts’ estimates.
-A particular bright spot was the 34% growth in digital media as the company takes advantage of growth in the cloud computing sector.
+REVENUE CLOUDS: Adobe climbed 4.4% after the software maker’s cloud computing gains helped the company report earnings that easily beat analysts’ estimates.
+A bright spot was the 34% growth in digital media as the company takes advantage of growth in the cloud computing sector.